SorinTanasie/CV/README.md

 # CV
-Custom resume using Vanilla JS and SCSS
+Custom resume using Vanilla JS and SCSS hosted at: https://sorintanasie.github.io/CV/